Abdulaksha/pizza_shop_billing_system/README.md

 USER CLASS:

-•	BILL//To stores the bill that you bought.
+•	BILL//To stores the bill items that you bought.